OpenAI GPT-3: Everything You Need to Know

 - As such the model itself has no knowledge, it is just good at predicting the next word(s) in the sequence.
 It is not designed to store or retrieve facts.

 - It produces more fluent and human-like text outputs.

 - You don’t need task-specific datasets to accomplish a task using GPT-3.
 It is “Task-Agnostic”.

 - You cannot download or retrain the model.
 You need an API key (can get by joining the waitlist).
 It has “closed-API” access.

 - It is good mostly for English language tasks.

 - Longer outputs from the model tend to degrade.

 - The outputs can be biased and abusive.

 - There are known contaminations in the benchmark experiments which have been called out clearly in paper.

-Even with the API still in the closed-beta state and a long waiting list, the AI community is quite excited about the potential and power of the model and how artificial general intelligence (AGI) is evolving.
+Even with the API still in the closed-beta state and a long waiting list, the AI and data science community is quite excited about the potential and power of the model and how artificial general intelligence (AGI) is evolving.
 However, if we are to learn from the issues associated with GPT-2 we need to be more careful and responsible with what we create using this model.